savelee/kube-django-ng/readme.md

 1. Select **Dialogflow Integrations**

-1. Give it the name: *contact-center-demo*,  - select for now Project Owner (in production, you might want to fine tune this on least privaliges)
+1. Give it the name: *master.json*,  - select for now Project Owner (in production, you might want to fine tune this on least privaliges)

 1. Select **JSON**